kovaacs/PWABuilder/docs/home/pwa-intro.md

 Adding a manifest and service worker to your PWA and making it installable are just the tip of the iceberg for building quality progressive web apps.

-PWAs are different than websites, and have a different standard when it comes to user experience.
+PWAs are different from websites, and have a different standard when it comes to user experience.

 A well-designed PWA will check a handful of boxes: